renters rights act

 Common Complaint Categories

 Understanding what tenants most commonly complain about helps you address potential issues before they escalate.
-The most frequent complaint categories are:
+According to the National Residential Landlords Association (NRLA) and Housing Ombudsman Service data, the most frequent complaint categories are:

 Repairs and maintenance — by far the most common.
 Delays in responding to repair requests, failure to address damp and mould, or poor-quality repair work.
 Keep records of every repair request, your response time, and the outcome.